Employment

 • Evidence-based ability to write reports, business correspondence, and procedure manuals.

-• Excellent and effective communication, planning, organizational and interpersonal skills.
+• Excellent and effective communication, planning, organizational and interpersonal skill.

 • Ability to pay attention to detail and accuracy required.